Natthanichathan/FRA502-LAB-6616/README.md

 ```
 select service as a ```/spawn_turtle``` then call name as a 'turtle2'

-or you can spawn killer from terminel
+or you can spawn killer from terminal

 ```bash
 ros2 service call /spawn_killer std_srvs/srv/SetBool "{data: true}"